 Traditional photography often needs retouching, due to things outside the photographer’s control or issues only identified after the shoot has taken place.
 CGI gives total control over the environment in which the digital shoot is taking place.
 This often results in images that are “too perfect”, with 3D designers adding subtle imperfections to add to the realism of the image.

-Stills and Animation
+Stills to Animation

 When it comes to CGI, there are surprisingly very few differences when it comes to setting up a scene for still images or animations.
 Most 3D design software comes with the ability to animate 3D scenes, so from a design perspective, it’s relatively straightforward to take shoots to the next step and bring the scene to life by introducing animation.
 This could be in the form of a subtle camera movement, right the way through to exploded product views, product demonstrations and customisation animations.
+Animation is still possible with traditional photography, of course.
+However, still frame photography is renowned for being laborious, so from a cost perspective, CGI takes the award.

 Lighting and Physics